-- (1) Replace section 7.1.6 with the following: - 7.1.6 Piping Underground Beneath Buildings.
-When the installation of gas piping underground beneath buildings is unavoidable, the piping shall be encased in a vented conduit that is listed, certified by the manufacturer, or designed by a professional engineer to be capable of withstanding the imposed load and influences of the underground environment. - (a) Conduit Ventilation. - 1.
-Conduit vents shall be sized no less than 50% of the conduit. - 2.
-Conduit vents shall terminate at the exterior of the building or structure, be a minimum of four feet above finished grade, and shall be installed so as to prevent the entrance of water and insects. - (b) Undiluted Liquefied Petroleum Gas.
-Undiluted Liquefied Petroleum Gas shall not be conveyed in piping and through this type of conduit due to the characteristics and behavior properties of this gas. - (2) Add the following to the end of sub-section 7.2.5.4
+- (1) Replace section 7.1.6 with the following: - 7.1.6 Piping Underground Beneath Buildings

+When the installation of gas piping underground beneath buildings is unavoidable, the piping shall be encased in a vented conduit that is listed, certified by the manufacturer, or designed by a professional engineer to be capable of withstanding the imposed load and influences of the underground environment.

+- (a) Conduit Ventilation - 1.
+Conduit vents shall be sized no less than fifty percent of the conduit. - 2.
+Conduit vents shall terminate at the exterior of the building or structure, be a minimum of four feet above finished grade, and shall be installed so as to prevent the entrance of water and insects. - (b) Undiluted Liquefied Petroleum Gas

+Undiluted Liquefied Petroleum Gas shall not be conveyed in piping and through this type of conduit due to the characteristics and behavior properties of this gas.

+(2) Add the following to the end of sub-section 7.2.5.4

 Supports added for piping on rooftops must be installed in such a manner that they do not compromise the integrity of the roof.
 However, should the performance of gas-fitting work impact the structural integrity of roofing components, necessary corrective work falls outside the scope of this code.
-See 780 CMR: Massachusetts Amendments to the International Building Code 2009 or 271 CMR: Board of Examiners of Sheet Metal Workers, if applicable, for licensing and other requirements for said work.
+See 780 CMR: The Massachusetts State Building Code or 271 CMR: The Massachusetts Sheet Metal Code, if applicable, for licensing and other requirements for said work.